Welcome to Honolulu!

 My five districts

 Sure, when you think of Honolulu, the first thing that comes to mind is Waikiki Beach...
-The fancy boardwalk behind the beach and the characteristic hotel towers behind it.
-Admittedly, the Waikiki district is already the hot spot for tourists from all over the world and you will certainly stay in one of the beautiful hotels to spend your vacation.
+The fancy boardwalk behind the "the beach" and the characteristic hotel towers behind it.
+Admittedly, the Waikiki district is already the hot spot for tourists from all over the world and you will certainly stay in one of the beautiful hotels. to spend your vacation.

 But I offer so many more activities: From my downtown district with historic buildings and shopping to scenic bays and hip residential neighbourhoods in Eastern Honolulu.
 Each of my five districts is worth a visit and has its unique charm.
 In this text, you'll find a section on each Honolulu district and information about their sights and activities .